saurabh-deochake/mywebsite/_pages/terms.md

 ### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

+### Disclaimer
+All product names, logos, and brands are property of their respective owners.
+I do not intend to violate any copyright laws.
+If you want me to take down some specific content which may have violated any laws, feel free to [contact me](mailto:saurabh.deochake@gmail.com).